Description

 Using this definition on our asset we see for example:

-• Looking at the maximum time in days below previous high water mark of days in the last 5 years of Lucid Group, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of Lucid Group is days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

-• During the last 3 years, the maximum days below previous high is 581 days, which is higher, thus worse than the value of 488 days from the benchmark.
+• During the last 3 years, the maximum days below previous high is 729 days, which is larger, thus worse than the value of 488 days from the benchmark.

 AveDuration: